openrails/openrails/Source/Documentation/Manual/physics.rst

 General
 -------

-See :ref:`here https://en.wikipedia.org/wiki/End-of-train_device` for basic info about EOTs.
+See `https://en.wikipedia.org/wiki/End-of-train_device` for basic info about EOTs.

 EOTs in Open Rails may be of three different levels (types)::